Skip to main content

 The module is basic and not packed with extras.
 Cable management can take time if you want it looking clean.
 Deep sound design options are limited.

-Bottom line: Simmons really raised the bar with the Titan 75.
+Simmons really raised the bar with the Titan 75.
 It’s a smart pick for beginners who care more about feel and sound than flashy features.

 For those who want a "slimmer" version of the Titan 75, The Simmons Titan 50 electronic drum set is a much more affordable entry offering similar quality preset sounds.
 The preassembled rack also makes setup easier than most kits in this range.